pablobernabeu/Data-is-present/README.md

 ## Activities

-The **ultimate activities of this project are open data hackathons**.
-To facilitate access to these, introductory and intermediate workshops in [R](https://www.r-project.org) will be offered for free.
+With reproducible reports and dashboards in the centre, this project includes training and practice sessions throughout 2020 and into the first quarter of 2021.
+The training will be useful on its own, and will also pave the way to joining the practice sessions.
+All activities are available across the UK.

+### R workshops

+Four participatory, practical workshops in [R](https://www.r-project.org) are on offer, specifically using [RStudio](https://rstudio.com/).
 The reason for choosing R is that it has great resources for all things data, and specifically for creating reproducible reports and dashboards.
-All activities will be carried out in various cities of the UK.

-### R workshops
+These workshops cover a suite of interrelated tools based on R and Docker.
+The three tools—R Markdown, data dashboards, and Binder environments—are all underlain by freeware, inexpensive applications, and reproducible workflows.
+The usefulness of these tools extends from academia to data science.

-Four participatory, practical workshops in [R](https://www.r-project.org) will be offered, specifically using [RStudio](https://rstudio.com/).
-Common challenges will be flagged based on multi-levelled, real examples, and resources for further practice will be provided.
+In each session, common challenges will be flagged based on multi-levelled, real examples, and resources for further practice will be provided.
 Every workshop will have a taught part and a hands-on part.
 The level of the taught content will be largely tailored to the audience, and the hands-on part will be individually adaptable thanks to easier and tougher tasks available.
-Likewise, the duration of each workshop is adaptable to each case, and different workshops can be combined into the one session.
+To fully cater to the possibilities of different audiences, different workshops can be combined into the one session, and the duration can also be tailored.

-Participants will acquire or hone experience with a suite of interrelated tools based on Docker and R. The three tools—R Markdown, data dashboards, and Binder environments—are all underlain by freeware, inexpensive applications, and reproducible workflows.
-The usefulness of these tools extends from academia to data science.

 *Prerequisites:* R (https://www.r-project.org/) and RStudio (https://rstudio.com/products/rstudio/download/).